wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.8.3 =
+* Fixed context menu for file links pointing to the associated page/post
+* Images are considered as thumbnails for files with the same name when syncing
+* Attachment listing now works outside the loop on a single post/page

 = 0.2.8.2 =
 * New file browser sort options